tryyang2001/tp/docs/DeveloperGuide.md

 Step 4: After processing the data, no matter success or fail, the main command will tap on ui instance again to print message on the console using `formatMessageFramedWithDivider()`

+The sequence interaction in ref will be elaborated in Parsing of Commands under [Implementation](#implementation).

 Note: The Main class has 2 activation bars are due to the `run()` function which will then activate `enterTaskModeUntilByeCommand()`.
 In the example above, it is assumed that `bye` command is not used as example.